-Step-out drilling of its Iceberg gold deposit in the Cortez trend of Nevada has discovered a new southern zone of gold mineralization and has confirmed a further north-west extension to the Central zone of the deposit.
-Hole RHB-27 was a wildcat exploration hole stepped out 970 meters/3,200 feet to the south along the strike of the Iceberg deposit's North and Central gold zones and returned two intervals of gold within the Devonian aged carbonates: 0.40 grams of gold/ton over 12.2 meters/40 feet and 1.11 grams of gold/ton over 6.1 meters/20 feet within 0.50 grams of gold/ton over 18.3 meters/60 feet (see table below).
+Step-out drilling has also discovered the new South zone of gold mineralization and has confirmed a further north-west extension to the Central zone of the deposit.
+Hole RHB-27 was a wildcat exploration hole stepped out 970 meters/3,200 feet to the south along the strike of the Iceberg deposit's North and Central zones and returned two intervals of gold within the Devonian carbonates: 0.40 grams of gold/tonne over 12.2 meters/40 feet and 1.11 grams of gold/tonne over 6.1 meters/20 feet within 0.50 grams of gold/tonne over 18.3 meters/60 feet (see table below).